 The custom dates back to medieval France with its origin in the Catholic religion, and the garish garb is said to mock aristocratic society.
 Here in Cajun country, troops of revelers, led by Le Capitaine, move from house to house “begging” for ingredients.
 My wife Roxanne recalls that when she was little, she would hide behind her grandmother Mo Mo Eve when the “beggars” rode up to their house every Mardi Gras.
 And when her grandmother appeared on the front porch with a sack of onions or such, the masked merrymakers would break into music and dance.
 The highlight is at the end of the ride when a live chicken is thrown into the crowd, and the chase ensues.

 It all culminates at the communal gumbo when the fiddles bow up, and the squeezebox plays chank-a-chank music for the crowd as the black-iron pots simmer away.
 This is a colorful Cajun tradition that few get a chance to experience.
-But my gumbo recipe is one that everyone can enjoy.
+But my Cajun recipe for gumbo is one that everyone can enjoy.

 Of all the gumbos, chicken and sausage gumbo defines rural Cajun food culture.
 Deep, dark roux-based flavor is punched with smoky pork andouille sausage, and it’s spiked with just enough heat to make you grab for another beer and beg for another bowl.